jschrier/blog/_posts/2022-07-24-What's-the-value-of-an-option-with-a-long-time-to-expiry?.md

 ---
-Title: "What's the value of an option with a long time to expiry?"
+title: "What's the value of an option with a long time to expiry?"
-Date: 2022-07-24
+date: 2022-07-24
 tags: finance
 ---